jeremytammik/JumpToPosition/README.md

 - Enter the eye position and view direction vector X, Y and Z coordinates
 - Click `Jump`

-The view settings jump to that position.
+The view settings jump to that position and the view refreshes.

+The latter is the tricky part, in fact.

 ## To Do